-When you are travelling, laptop or a tablet is one essential device which allows you to get connected to Internet or use it for your work.
-But one of the major hindrances in using laptop or tablets for work is the battery consumption especially when travelling.
+When you are travelling, a laptop or a tablet is one essential device that allows you to get connected to the Internet or use it for your work.
+But one of the major hindrances in using a laptop or tablets for work is battery consumption, especially when travelling.
 Many times, you might just run out of battery power in the middle of an important meeting or a long flight.
-Although most of the OS are optimized for battery usage, because of a variety of reasons the battery might just go out in a couple of hours.
+Although most of the OS is optimized for battery usage, because of a variety of reasons the battery might just go out in a couple of hours.
 Similar to the previous version of Windows 8.1, Windows 10 is also optimized for battery usage.
 So how to improve battery on Windows 10?

 There are many things a user can do to save battery consumption on your Windows 10 tablets or desktops.